olgam4/olgam4/README.md

-- 👋 Hi, I’m @olgam4
+- 👋 Hi, I’m Olivier
-- 👀 Hoping to collaborate on more Open Source projects
+- 👀 Hoping to collaborate on more Open Source Projects
 - 🦆 Reach me on [twitter](https://twitter.com/gamachexx3)